wthiagos/graph-persona/README.md

 - Enum values must match PostgreSQL enum type: `'Email'`, `'Phone'`, `'WhatsApp'`, `'Telegram'`
 - `DateOnly` is used for `BirthDate` and validated to prevent future dates
+- Update mutations only apply changes to fields explicitly provided

 ---